Azure/template-analyzer/src/Analyzer.Types.ConfigurationTests/README.md

 The template can define anything needed to test the rule, but it must at least be a valid ARM template that can be parsed so the analyzer can run on it.

 ## Test Execution
 If running tests in Visual Studio Code, these tests will execute as part of running the 'test' task.
 They also run as part of executing `dotnet test`.
-This test project can be executed by itself with `dotnet test Analyzer.Core.JsonRuleTests\Analyzer.Core.JsonRuleTests.csproj`.